jimcortez/godot-artnet/README.md

 A GDExtension plugin for Godot 4.0+ that provides ArtNet DMX transmission capabilities.
 This plugin wraps the [lib-artnet-4-cpp](https://github.com/gastonmorixe/lib-artnet-4-cpp) library, enabling you to send ArtNet commands from GDScript.

+Also see [godot-artnet](https://github.com/jimcortez/godot-libartnet), which wraps the more-stable libartnet library.

 ## Features

 - Send DMX512 data over Art-Net protocol